michaeljh619/pygorithms/README.md

 	print("Sorted: " + str(sorted_list))

-##  Testing
+##  Automated Testing
-This project comes complete with its own automated tests using [pytest](https://docs.pytest.org/en/latest/).
-If you change any code, then run pytest to check to make sure you didn't break anything.
-Also, if you fix a bug, make sure to add a corresponding test to check for that bug as well.
+This project comes complete with its own automated tests, as well as code style checks.
+In the root directory, there is an executable file called *validate*.
+Simply run validate from the command line and it will run pytest and pycodestyle for you.
+You will need both [pytest](https://docs.pytest.org/en/latest/getting-started.html) and [pycodestyle](https://pypi.org/project/pycodestyle/) installed to run *validate*.

+If you change any code, you will need to run *validate* to ensure that you did not break anything and that the code style is still preserved.

+### Code Style
+This project's code is compliant with [pycodestyle](https://pypi.org/project/pycodestyle/).

 ### Running the Tests
-To run tests, you need to have [pytest installed on your system](https://docs.pytest.org/en/latest/getting-started.html).
-Once pytest is installed, simply run it from command prompt at the root directory of the repository and it will run all the tests available:
+Simply run pytest from command prompt at the root directory of the repository and it will run all the tests available:

 	$ pytest
 	============================= test session starts =============================